Typo

 eros et accumsan et iusto odio dignissim qui blandit.

-In this listing, additional linebreaks have been added to keep the MD code
+In this listing, additional linebreaks have been added to keep the MD code readable without horizontal overflow.
+In the file which is actually used for this demonstration, each paragraph is provided on one single line.

 Rendering using Obsidian-Typo